History of the Institute

 The *Goldrich Institute was established in 2005 by a generous endowment of the Goldrich Family in Los Angeles and donations from friends in honor of Jona Goldrich’s exemplary contributions and initiatives to commemorate Jewish collective memory and civilization both in his local area and in Israel.
 The Founding Director of the Institute is Professor Hana Wirth-Nesher of the Department of English and American Studies, who lead the Institute until the fall of 2020.

-Its current Director is Dr. Hannah Pollin-Galay, who is a Senior Lecturer in the Literature Department.
+Its current Director is Professor Hannah Pollin-Galay, who is an associate professor in the Literature Department.

 The Goldrich Institute administers the Interuniversity MA Program in Yiddish Studies for the Tel Aviv Campus, the Anna and Max Webb Chair for Visiting Scholars in Yiddish as well as the Goldrich Family Foundation Advanced Yiddish Studies Forum, which allows our students contact with leading scholars in the field.
 The Institute is also the center for the Naomi Prawer Kadar International Yiddish Summer Program